percona/pmm-doc/docs/get-started/roles-and-permissions/configure_access_roles.md

 # Configure access control in PMM

-Roles are a vital part of Access control.
-Roles provide users with access to specific, role-based metrics.

 You can configure access control in PMM as follows:

 ## Configure access control using Docker